Why are anti-static flooring systems important?

 Certain environments may call for the control of electrostatic build up to be achieved by a number of measures which support the use of a static controlled floor finish.
 This may include the use of wrist straps, specialist footwear, static controlled chairs, tables and work wear.

-The process can be complex, therefore we have categorised into the four main steps of an anti-static floors installation.
-Furthermore, you can find out more information regarding the process by contacting Monarch.
+The process can be complex, therefore we have categorised into the main steps of an anti-static floors installation.
+You can find out more information regarding the process by contacting Monarch.

 In conclusion, there are many prominent reasons in which an anti-static flooring system may be necessary.
 This may be because of sensitive electrical goods, or when working with volatile substances.
 Statically controlled floors decrease the risk of damage to workers and machinery.